ADO.NET Tutorial

 DataSet dataSet = new DataSet();

-adapter.Fill(dataSet, "Employees");
+adapter.Fill(dataSet, "Students");

 Console.WriteLine("Original Data:");

-foreach (DataRow row in dataSet.Tables["Employees"].Rows)
+foreach (DataRow row in dataSet.Tables["Students"].Rows)

 {